-How Facebook Stories work
+How Facebook Stories work: a complete guide

-How to add content to Facebook Stories
+How to use Facebook Stories

 Step 1: Access the camera